videojs/videojs-contrib-ads/docs/integrator/getting-started.md

 ## Developing an Integration

 First you call `player.ads()` to initialize the plugin.
-Afterwards, the flow of interaction between your ad integration and contrib-ads looks like this:
+Afterwards, the flow of interaction between your ad integration and contrib-ads might look like this:

 * Player triggers `play` (EVENT) -- This media event is triggered when there is a request to play your player. videojs-contrib-ads responds by preventing content playback and showing a loading spinner.